myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Subject: Unknown
 >
 > Message:\
-> The United Nations Office for Disaster Risk Reduction has created an announcement that instructs to build a survival ship that works as a kind of ark to make people who can survive able to live there.
+> The United Nations Office for Disaster Risk Reduction has created an announcement that instructs to build a survival ship that works as a kind of ark, so the people who survive can live there.

 > [**Cap'n ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) Log...
 >